gibrel/game-urapirat/README.md

   * game configurations for enemy spawn rate and game time does not take effect
   * player life (time to game over) does not compute properly

+## Where to play

+  You can play this game at [gibrel.itch.io/urapirat](https://gibrel.itch.io/urapirat)